 Please note that our regular reporting of cases will resume on this site w/c 15 September 2021.

 Let us know if you are self-isolating or have tested positive so we can arrange support.

 If you’re a student and you already know that you need to self-isolate please see our information on how we can support you.
 This includes information about our support package which includes welfare packages of food and toiletries, financial aid through the hardship fund and continued support such as follow-up calls and counselling appointments.

 If you’re a member of staff, see our information on how to access support if you need it.

 Coronavirus cases among University of Leeds students and staff

 The health and safety of our community is our absolute priority and we are publishing this data to ensure we are as clear and transparent with you as possible.
 The table below shows numbers of positive COVID-19 test results reported to the University among our 38,000-plus students and 9,200-plus staff.
-Because of the Easter break, this information will next be updated on Wednesday 12 May 2021.
+This information will next be updated w/c 15 September 2021.

 * Represents non-University employees, such as contractors.

 Cases are represented on the day individuals received positive test results, not the day results were reported to the University.